 So, you may have heard about Kegels – but you might still be wondering what exactly they are?
-And how you can do them?
-Well, today is the day to do your first Kegel exercise, to improve your intimate health and even your sex life.
+And how exactly do you do them?
+Well, today is the day to do your first Kegel exercise and learn how exercising your pelvic floor can improve your intimate health and even your sex life!

 Everyone can benefit from regular Kegel exercising, but if you are in any of the situations below you’ll find Kegel exercises even more beneficial: